 - Use a large, sharp knife to cut fudge into squares.
 Makes 42 creamy fudge squares.

 Will Fudge Firm in Freezer?

 If you need your fudge quickly, I have never had a problem popping it into the freezer for a few hours instead of the fridge to set.

-Also note when cutting, the knife can get really fudgy and as you go along, your cuts may not be as clean.
-Simply wipe off knife after a few slices to get an even cut on the squares.
+Also, note when cutting, the knife can get really fudgy, and as you go along, your cuts may not be as clean.
+Simply wipe off the knife after a few slices to get an even cut on the squares.

 Can I use Fat-Free Sweetened Condensed Milk?

 We have all been there- you get home and realize that you grabbed the fat-free, sweetened condensed milk and do not want to run back to the store.
 DO NOT USE IT IN FUDGE.